rajivnathan/groceryfrontend/README.md

 # Codewind Grocery Store Lab Session

-This repository contains the frontend component of the grocery store sorting app.
+This repository contains the frontend component of the grocery store inventory app and this README contains all instructions for the lab.

+## Overview
 You'll be importing the two components of this application:
 - groceryfrontend
 - grocerybackend

 You'll be exploring the Visual Studio Code plugin.
 You'll be integrating the components and adding functionality to the application.

 ## Prereqs (These have already been set up on the lab machine)
 * Docker installed (version 17.06 minimum)